ebenz99/DesmosToCSS/README.md

 # DesmosToCSS

-Animating custom paths in CSS is hard.
+Animating custom keyframe translations in CSS is hard.
 This tries to make it easier.